Dynamsoft/mrz-scanner-javascript/README.md

 ## Request a Trial License

-The key "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this solution (in the file `js/init.js`) serves as a test license valid for 24 hours, applicable to any newly authorized browser.
-To test the SDK further, you can request a 30-day free trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=mrz&utm_source=docs&package=js" target="_blank">Request a Trial License</a> link.
+The key "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this solution (found in the js/init.js file) is a test license valid for 24 hours for any newly authorized browser.
+If you wish to test the SDK further, you can request a 30-day free trial license through the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=mrz&utm_source=docs&package=js" target="_blank">Request a Trial License</a> link.

 ## Project Structure